verse/verse/README.md

 Folders
 -------

- * _./build_		is target directory for compiled binaries
  * _./config_		is directory with example of users.csv file
  * _./doc_			contains doxyfile for generated doxygen documentation
  * _./example_		contains source code of example Verse clients